baleboy/balenet-gen/site/content/posts/agentic-coding/index.md

 ## Coding from anywhere!

 Both Claude Code and Codex offer a web-based version, which runs the agentic session in a VM in the cloud.
 At first I couldn’t see the point: why would I do this from a browser when I anyway need to run the program in my local environment?
 But later, while I was out, I started to have ideas about the next feature and I used the Cloud version of Codex to tell it to start code it and the epiphany hit me: I could now give instructions to my agent from wherever I was, and let it work while I was doing the shopping or running errands.
 I’ve done this with meetings and chats for several years now, and now it has come to coding as well.
-Is this how work will look like a year from now?
+But why stop there?
+Just give the Jira backlog to the agent and let it work while you drink pina coladas.
+This is why I think that OpenAI will buy Linear, you’ve heard it here first!

+The next day at work I wanted to update this post but would have to wait until I got home.
+But wait, I fired up Codex Web, asked it how to make the publishing run from a github action, and after checking the plan told it to implement it.
+Within minutes I had "publish on commit" working and I could edit my site from within Github's text editor.
+I haven't had my mind blown like this in a very long time.

 ## Conclusions

+It is clear to me that these tools are here to stay, and I am in awe of what they can become considering how much they have already evolved in the last couple of years.
+My Linkedin feed is full of skeptics and detractors, but I can only assume that they haven't given this a serious look, because I don't see how they couldn't be as enthusiastic as I am otherwise.

+There are pitfalls and downsides of course.
+Despite my best intentions, I tended to drift into vibe coding.
+I quickly lost track of where the code was going, so I started to accept everything the agent was doing without checking and asked for changes after testing.
+But by doing this I didn't learn anythign at all, which was the main reason for developing my own generator in the first place.

+Sometimes the agent does its own thing.
+For example at some point I had changed the “work” link to “projects” and after a while I realized that it had silently changed it back.
+Since the agent is also in charge of writing the tests, I wouldn’t trust it not to update the tests to make it look like everything is fine.
+This is a common complaint and another source of anxiety when developing software this way.
+Especially long contexts tend to deteriorate and give diminishing returns.
+The whole thing feels like standing on shifting sands after a while.

-I am 100% sold on agentic coding for personal projects.
-I’m more hesitant about using it in a professional environment, because I would never inflict AI-generated code to my colleagues for review without first understanding it myself, and that might take as much time as writing it.
+While I am 100% sold on agentic coding for personal projects, I’m more hesitant about using it in a professional environment.
+I would never inflict AI-generated code to my colleagues for review without first understanding it myself, and that might take as much time as writing it.
 I would feel more comfortable with Copilot style autocomplete.

-But it’s now clear to me that whatever happens to the AI hype, the software industry is going to change for good.
+But as a manager with rusty techincal skills, I think I am the perfect audience for these tools.
+Giving instructions and writing clear Jira tickets suddenly becomes a useful skill!
+No more being ignored by rebellious devs!
+I feel like I trained for the past 15 years for this.

+Finally, just a few days ago a [new episode of Pragmatic Programmer](https://newsletter.pragmaticengineer.com/p/beyond-vibe-coding-with-addy-osmani) came out, with an interview with Addy Osmany about AI-assisted coding.
+He explains many of the things I tried to write here, in a much better way.